 Roasting and deskinning peppers is really quite simple.
 Just make sure they’re cool to the touch so you don’t burn your fingertips.

-- 4 medium sweet red pepper(s), halved, cored, seeded, deribbed
+sweet red pepper(s)4 medium, halved, cored, seeded, deribbed

-- 6 cup(s) store-bought chicken stock, or vegetable, preferably homemade but canned fine
+store-bought chicken stock6 cup(s), or vegetable, preferably homemade but canned fine

 fresh parsley1 Tbsp, chopped (for garnish)